ollewarne/frontend-kursplan-linkoping/README.md

 We chose to design the page using fun colors and shapes.
 Some of our design goals are:
 - Mobile first

+## Our goals
+During week 42, our objective was to be done with all the planning for this project.
+We wanted to plan everything for the mobile version and be ready to start code on Monday week 43.
+In week 43, our objective was to have our MVP for the mobile view finished — and we successfully achieved that goal.

 ### Colors
 These are the colors we use on the page.